Cities appealing 2020 census count garner only small wins

-- Wisconsin also gained more than 800 residents after it was discovered that inmates at one of the local jails were wrongly assigned to a neighboring city

-- Cases are resolved on on a “first come, first served” basis, the Census Bureau said in a statement Wednesday

-Of the dozen or so municipalities that have appealed and had the results made public by the U.S. Census Bureau, the biggest gain so far has been 1,958 residents in tiny Whiteville, which now has a revised population of 4,564 residents and could see a significant boost in the money it gets from the state and federal governments.
+Of the dozen or so municipalities that have appealed and had the results made public by the U.S. Census Bureau because they say residents were overlooked during the nation’s last headcount, the biggest gain so far has been 1,958 residents in Whiteville, which now has a revised population of 4,564 residents and could see a significant boost in the money it gets from the state and federal governments.

 Milwaukee has another appeal still pending, claiming 16,500 residents were overlooked in houses and apartments primarily in communities of color.
 The 2020 census put Milwaukee at 577,222 residents, down about 3% from 2010.